puneethere/PaperCut/README.md

 mvn test

 ##Testing the Java Application
-mvn exec:java -Dexec.args="<Complete Path of the file having list of A4 print jobs>"
+mvn exec:java -Dexec.args="Complete Path of the file having list of A4 print jobs"